Preparing for the French B1 Level Exam: A Comprehensive Guide

 Yes you can by taking the class and self-study

-5 How to achieve at least a B1 level in TEF within 3-4 months?
+How do I achieve at least a B1 level in TEF within 3-4 months?

 6 Is it possible to learn French in six months, B1?